 - To prevent a contractor with access to a business’s confidential information from using that information to set up a competing business, etc.

-What is a Mutual or Reciprocal Confidentiality Agreement?
+What is a Mutual or Reciprocal Confidentiality Contract?

-A “One-Way” Confidentiality Agreement (also referred to as a “Unilateral” agreement) is used when one person discloses confidential information to someone else and they agree not to divulge this information to others.
+A “One-Way” Confidentiality Contract (also referred to as a “Unilateral” agreement) is used when one person discloses confidential information to someone else and they agree not to divulge this information to others.

-A Confidentiality Agreement is a contract between the two parties that sign the agreement.
+A Confidentiality Contract is an agreement between the two parties.
 The party receiving the information agrees that, in return for being provided the information, they will keep the information confidential.

-The agreement first defines the information that is to be kept confidential (e.g. “all customer lists and all specifications related to XYZ project”).
-Then the agreement sets out the various things that the receiving party must actually do to keep the information confidential (e.g. use current data protection standards, have employees sign Confidentiality Agreements, etc.).
+The contract first defines the information that is to be kept confidential (e.g. “all customer lists and all specifications related to XYZ project”).
+Then it sets out the various things that the receiving party must actually do to keep the information confidential (e.g. use current data protection standards, have employees sign a confidentiality clause or contract, etc.).

-The agreement makes the receiving party legally responsible for any losses that the disclosing party may incur, if the receiving party does not keep the information confidential.
-In addition, a Confidentiality Agreement usually allows the disclosing party to obtain an injunction, which is a court order that stops the receiving party from doing something, such as communicating the confidential information to other people.
+This type of agreement makes the receiving party legally responsible for any losses that the disclosing party may incur, if the receiving party does not keep the information confidential.
+In addition, it usually allows the disclosing party to obtain an injunction, which is a court order that stops the receiving party from doing something, such as communicating the confidential information to other people.

 Why use a Confidentiality Agreement?

 For example, a business might have to share trade secrets, internal documents or even new ideas with contractors, employees, potential partners, investors, financiers or advisors.
-In order to control the release of the information and to ensure that it is only used by the intended recipient in a way that is approved by the party that is releasing the information, a Non-Disclosure Agreement or Confidentiality Agreement can be used.
-In some cases the Confidentiality Agreement includes the requirement to keep confidential the fact that there was even an exchange of information at all!
+In order to control the release of the information and to ensure that it is only used by the intended recipient in a way that is approved by the party that is releasing the information, a Confidentiality or Non-Disclosure Agreement can be used.
+In some cases the agreement includes the requirement to keep confidential the fact that there was even an exchange of information at all!

-What are the risks of not using a Confidentiality Agreement?
+What are the risks of not having a confidentiality arrangement in place?

-If you do not use a Confidentiality Agreement (or NDA) then you will have no way to protect the confidentiality of your information.
-If you are releasing sensitive information, then the party that receives that information will then be able to do what they like with it.
+If you do not use or have a confidentiality arrangement in place, you will have no way to protect the confidentiality of your information.
+Without an agreement, if you are releasing sensitive information, then the party that receives that information will then be able to do what they like with it.
 They could set up their own competing business, they could sell the information to your competitors or they could even broadcast the information on billboards or TV if they wanted to.

 When should I use a Confidentiality Agreement?

-You should use a Confidentiality Agreement before you disclose valuable and confidential information to another person or company.
+You should use an agreement before you disclose valuable and confidential information to another person or company.
 Here are some examples of when Confidentiality Agreements should be used:

 - After resignation